-Modern identity and access management products help IT security professionals centrally manage access to all applications and files for employees, customers, partners and other authorized groups.
-This IAM-provided management is scalable across the entire corporate infrastructure, including the corporate LAN, wireless LAN, WAN, and even into public and private clouds.
+Modern identity and access management tools help IT security professionals centrally manage access to all applications and files for employees, customers, partners and other authorized groups.
+This IAM-provided management is scalable across the entire corporate infrastructure, including the corporate LAN, wireless LAN, WAN, and even into public and private clouds and edge computing points of presence.
 In many cases, IAM is a must-have for resources that fall under regulatory compliance rules.

 The two most basic IAM processes required to secure access to digital assets are the following: